andykamp/.dotfiles/README.md

     - neotree
         - - neotree open buffer https://www.reddit.com/r/neovim/comments/rx67tf/new_features_in_neotree_open_buffers_source_added/
     - use macros more
+    - use 0 and $ more instad of i and a
+    - use global rename  (quicklist and :cdo)
+    - set relative numbers on neotree
 - aerial
     - add nested stuff so that react tsx files work. currently there is only on level
 - folds